Sonoma | Working Farm, Native Habitat and Community Garden

 10 a.m. – 4 p.m.

-Make sure to check out the Harvest Market from 10 a.m – 12 p.m.
+Make sure to check out the Harvest Market from 9 a.m – 12 p.m.
 You’ll find tomatoes, squash, onions, potatoes, chard, figs, apples, herbs, fresh cut flowers and other produce, depending on what’s in season.
+Local artists and craft products will also be featured.

 A printable plant list for the Sonoma Garden Park can be downloaded using the blue button below.